hyperst8/handels-weather/README.md

 **Potential Improvements**

 1. **Error Handling**: Display user-friendly error messages if the API request fails or if the user enters an invalid location.
-2. **Unit Persistence**: Store the selected unit in local storage to persist preferences across sessions.
-3. **Advanced Forecast Details**: Add hourly forecast data and more metrics, such as wind speed and precipitation.
+2. **Advanced Forecast Details**: Add hourly forecast data and more metrics, such as wind speed and precipitation.
-4. **Interactive Map**: Integrate a map view with location pins, allowing users to select locations by clicking on the map.
-5. **User Authentication**: Allow users to create accounts and save personalized location lists to a database.
-6. **Dark Mode**: Add a dark mode toggle for enhanced readability in low-light conditions.
+3. **Dark Mode**: Add a dark mode toggle for enhanced readability in low-light conditions.
+4. **Details component**: Refactor the Details component to be more modular and reusable.
+5. **Remove location from Dashboard**: Add a button to remove a location from the dashboard.
+6. **Current Location Button**: Add a button on Dashboard to quickly fetch the weather for the user's current position.

+**Bug Reports**

+- **Unit issue on re-rennder or refresh**: When the unit is changed, the temperature value is not updated immediately.